Gabriel-A-Rocha/finAPI/README.md

-[x]- Should not be able to check balance of a non existing account [x]- Should not be able to make a deposit to a non existing account [x]- Should not be able to withdraw from a non existing account []- Should not be able to delete a non existing account []- Should not be able to withdraw when there is not enough funds
+[x]- Should not be able to check balance of a non existing account [x]- Should not be able to make a deposit to a non existing account [x]- Should not be able to withdraw from a non existing account [x]- Should not be able to withdraw when there is not enough funds []- Should not be able to delete a non existing account